danielmeans/practical-deep-learning/questions.md

 - The model could take in past data, including it's biases.
 This leads to more policing of people of certain demographics, which the model takes as input, and further reinforces that bias.

 Do we always have to use 224×224-pixel images with the cat recognition model?
-No, we can choose the size of the image.
+-No, we can choose the size of the image.
 The bigger the size, the more details the model can notice, at the expense of memory consumption.

 What is the difference between classification and regression?
 - Classification gives a categorical output whereas regression trys to predict a numeric quantity.